 Build up their coping reserves

-Dealing with the emotional, cognitive and sensory demands of the classroom can be exhausting for many kids, especially in those first days back.
-So keep the last week before school low-key and mellow - don’t rush around trying to fit in all the things that you were planning to do all summer, and make sure they get plenty of rest and sensory downtime.
+This is super important!
+For most autistic kids, dealing with the emotional, cognitive and sensory demands of the classroom can be totally exhausting, especially in those first days back.
+So try and keep the last week before school low-key and mellow – don’t rush around trying to fit in all the things that you were planning to do all summer, and make sure they get plenty of rest and sensory downtime.

 (Try to) Relax!

-Once you’ve done everything you can to ensure a smooth transition back to school for your kids, there’s nothing more to be done - so take a deep breath and have faith that it’s all going to work out okay.
-There are going to be bumps in the road - a lot of them, probably - but that’s a problem for another day... so enjoy these last days of summer that you get to share together.
+Once you’ve done everything you can to ensure a smooth transition back to school for your kids, there’s nothing more to be done – so take a deep breath and have faith that it’s all going to work out okay.
+There are going to be bumps in the road – a lot of them, probably – but that’s a problem for another day… so enjoy sharing these last few days of summer.

 Have a great year everyone!